Identifying the clinical signs of brow descent

-Most of us are aware of the importance of facial expression in displaying our feelings and sending a message to the people around us.
-We frown to show discontent or anger, and we smile to show happiness and joy.
-Unfortunately, as we age our face may adopt a permanent expression of anger or fatigue, even though we feel happy and full of energy.
-This is characteristic of people with the descent of the brow-forehead unit.
+Most of us are aware of the importance of facial expression in conveying a message to the people around us.
+We frown to show discontent and we smile to show happiness and joy.
+As we age our face may adopt a permanent expression of anger or sadness, even though we feel happy and full of energy.
+This is characteristic of people with a low eyebrow.